kurator-org/kurator-TDWG17-YW/queries/README.md

 ##Simple Generic Queries
 - render_complete_wf_graph.sh
-  - *Create a Graphviz-generated layout of the complete workflow.*
+  - *Create a Graphviz-generated layout of the complete workflow with URI template.*
 - list_workflow_outputs.sh
   - *What outputs does the workflow (script) have?*
 - materialize_yw_views.sh
   - *Auxiliary script to materialize YW views for subsequent queries.*
-- materialize_nw_views.sh
-  - *Auxiliary script to materialize NW views for subsequent queries.*
-- materialize_yw_nw_views.sh
-  - *Auxiliary script to materialize combined YW-NW views for subsequent queries.*

 ##Advanced Generic Queries